microsoft/LightGBM/R-package/README.md

 For users who wants to install online with GPU or want to choose a specific compiler, please check the end of this document for installation using a helper package ([Laurae2/lgbdl](https://github.com/Laurae2/lgbdl/)).

-**Warning for Windows users**: it is recommended to use *Visual Studio* for its better multi-threading efficency in Windows for many core systems.
+**Warning for Windows users**: it is recommended to use *Visual Studio* for its better multi-threading efficiency in Windows for many core systems.
 For very simple systems (dual core computers or worse), MinGW64 is recommended for maximum performance.
 If you do not know what to choose, it is recommended to use [Visual Studio](https://visualstudio.microsoft.com/downloads/), the default compiler. **Do not try using MinGW in Windows on many core systems.
 It may result in 10x slower results than Visual Studio.**

 #### macOS Preparation